parente/tott/doc/syllabus.rst

 * 55% programming assignments
 * 35% final project
-* 10% class attendance, participation, and effort broken down as:
+* 10% class attendance, participation, and effort

     * 2% for showing up to all classes
     * 5% for attempting the in-class exercises
     * 3% for contributing to the class discussions and evaluations